I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_scard_card_capabilities.md

 #### BGT

 Contains the block-guarding time, in microseconds, for the T=1 protocol.
 This is the minimum delay between the end of a block and the start of the next block that is sent in the opposite direction.

+`PtsData`

+Contains a PTS_DATA structure that holds all the information that is required to perform a protocol type selection (PTS) request for the inserted smart card.art card.

+`Reserved`

+Reserved.

 ## Remarks
 The SCARD_CARD_CAPABILITIES structure describes the capabilities of the inserted smart card.
 If the reader driver uses the smart card driver library, <b>ATR</b> is the only member that the reader driver should populate.
 The driver library will automatically update all other fields when it receives an <a href="..\winsmcrd\ni-winsmcrd-ioctl_smartcard_set_protocol.md">IOCTL_SMARTCARD_SET_PROTOCOL</a> request.